OREM — "Divisive" is probably not a word most people would use to describe the LDS Film Festival.

-However, a panel discussion held last Saturday elicited a surprisingly hostile response from several of the audience members in attendance.
+However, a panel discussion held on Jan.
+28 elicited a surprisingly hostile response from several of the audience members.

-Discussion focused on a paper co-authored by Dennis Packard of the Brigham Young University philosophy department, Jason McDonald from Church Media Services, and Preston Campbell, a grad student at New York University.
-Titled “Biblical Poetics for Filmmakers: A Manifesto,” the paper proposes a theoretical framework for writers and directors who are members of The Church of Jesus Christ of Latter-day Saints based on the literary structure of the Bible itself.
+Discussion focused on a paper co-authored by Dennis Packard of the BYU philosophy department, Jason McDonald from Church Media Services, and Preston Campbell, a grad student at New York University.
+Titled "Biblical Poetics for Filmmakers: A Manifesto," the paper proposes a theoretical framework for LDS writers and directors based on the literary structure of the Bible itself.

 "Strictly speaking," the manifesto states, "Bible films haven't yet been made."

-The authors (all of whom were in attendance) maintained, though, that “biblical filmmaking” is not limited to Bible stories or even religious subject matter.
-Rather, according to the manifesto, “the biblical film style can be understood as a style that brings the most realism to the screen, including the realism sought, often in misguided ways, by Neo-realist, Hollywood and art house filmmakers.”
+The authors (all of whom were in attendance) maintained, though, that "biblical filmmaking" is not limited to Bible stories or even religious subject matter.
+Rather, once again quoting directly from the manifesto, "the biblical film style can be understood as a style that brings the most realism to the screen, including the realism sought, often in misguided ways, by Neo-realist, Hollywood, and art house filmmakers."

 For its creators, at least, so-called biblical filmmaking could be the key to success for LDS filmmakers — if not filmmakers in general.
 By relying on the tried and true narrative techniques of ancient scripture, Packard argued, filmmakers would no longer have to play catch-up with audience preferences the way they have struggled to in the past.